-In this study, we examined the effectiveness of stent placement in patients with partially blocked arteries compared with non-surgical interventions.
-After examining the five-year medical outcomes of 19,457 patients in the greater Dallas area, our statistical analysis concluded that the placement of a stent resulted in outcomes that were no better than non-surgical interventions such as diet and exercise.
-Although previous findings indicated that stent placement improved patient outcomes, our study followed a greater number of patients than the major studies previously conducted.
-It is possible that outcomes would vary if measured over a ten or fifteen year period, and future researchers should consider investigating the impact of stent placement in these patients over a longer period of time than five years.
+In this study, we examined the effectiveness of stent placement.
+We compared the patients with partially blocked arteries to those with non-surgical interventions.
+After examining the five-year medical outcomes of 19,457 patients in the Greater Dallas area, our statistical analysis concluded that the placement of a stent resulted in outcomes that were no better than non-surgical interventions such as diet and exercise.
+Although previous findings indicated that stent placement improved patient outcomes, our study followed a greater number of patients than those in major studies conducted previously.
+It is possible that outcomes would vary if measured over a ten or fifteen year period.
+Future researchers should consider investigating the impact of stent placement in these patients over a longer period (five years or longer).
 Regardless, our results point to the need for medical practitioners to reconsider the placement of a stent as the first line of treatment as non-surgical interventions may have equally positive outcomes for patients.

 Did you find the tips in this article relevant?
 What is the most challenging portion of a research paper for you to write?
 Let us know in the comments section below!